alexvjoseph/useful_logics/README.md

 # useful_logics

-Basic bit operations, linkedlists and spatial logics for quick reference
+Basic bit operations, linkedlists, spatial logics and a compression logic for quick reference